mmistakes/minimal-mistakes/_posts/2023-07-27-otp-authentication-scala-http4s.md

 _by [Herbert Kateu](https://github.com/hkateu)_

 > Hey, it's Daniel here.
-You're reading a giant article about a real-life use of the Http4s library.
+You're reading a big article about a real-life use of the Http4s library.
+Herbert outdid himself in this article!
 >
 > If you want to master the Typelevel Scala libraries (including Http4s) with real-life practice, check out the [Typelevel Rite of Passage](https://rockthejvm.com/p/typelevel-rite-of-passage) course, a full-stack project-based course.
 It's my biggest and most jam-packed course yet.

 ## 1. Introduction

-This article is a continuation of the authentication methods that were covered in [part1](/scala-http4s-authentication).
+This article is a continuation of the authentication methods that were covered in [the other article on http4s authentication](/scala-http4s-authentication).
 Here we will cover two more advanced authentication methods which include One Time Password (OTP) and Two Factor Authentication (2FA).

+You can find the entire code on [GitHub](https://github.com/hkateu/MyHttp4sCode/tree/main/otpauth/src/main/scala/com/xonal).

 ### 1.1 Requirements